-Here is a blog featuring PetaGay Linton, and awesome DIS from the Hillsborough County Health Department in Florida.
+Here is a blog featuring PetaGay Linton, and awesome DIS from the Florida Department of Health - Hillsborough County.
 PetaGay was one of the DIS Engage scholarship winners from STD Engage 2018.

 One of the most important things I learned at STD Engage was during the “Calling Al DIS.
 Let Your Voices Be Heard!” forum.
 I was able to learn from so many DIS from around the country about the challenges they face and the improvements they believe would make a profound change in improving the health of individuals.
 After hearing some of the challenges they face with different providers, I believe I am now able to build relationships with providers.
 By doing this, we can get individuals treated promptly and more effectively.
 Building strong relationships with providers in your area takes the stress of locating patients that keep regular doctors’ appointments off the DIS’s shoulder.